webauthz/handbook/README.md

 2. The application makes a request to "https://example1.com/directory", which has the same origin but a different path that does not match "/profile", so the application does NOT include the access token.
-The the server responds with a `WWW-Authenticate` header that includes a `realm` attribute with the value "Employees".
+The the server responds with a `WWW-Authenticate` or `Proxy-Authenticate` header that includes a `realm` attribute with the value "Employees".
    The application requests an access token for this, and the access token is associated with the origin "https://example1.com" and the path "/directory".
 So the application has two different